shaoxiaohu/Face_Alignment_DPR/README.md

  pip install -r requirements.txt

 ## Run the testing code
-We have released two 98-landmark models based on our global/local regression stages, GSR$_\omega$ and G&LSR$_\omega$, whose learning are supervised by the landmark-weighted loss function on the WFLW training dataset.
+We have released two 98-landmark models based on our global/local regression stages, GSRw and G&LSRw, whose learning are supervised by the landmark-weighted loss function on the WFLW training dataset.

 When the environment is configured successfully, you can just download the code and run the following script: